Wrapping up our National Volunteers’ Week Reader Stories, Melanie shares her experiences on volunteering as Reader Leader:

 By the end of the three days I felt well prepared to run a group and that I’d come a long way in such a short time.
 The course leader was wonderful, we all appreciated his time and guidance, and it was great to know that the support was there from Reader HQ in Liverpool as well as regionally from Sammy.
 I didn’t feel too apprehensive about starting a group.

-On the first week I only had one person attend – a young man who had recently been an in-patient in a psychiatric ward.
-He told me he’d come because his case worker had suggested it and after two years, he still attends occasionally, although he has a job now.
+On the first week I only had one person attend – a young man who had recently been in hospital.
+He told me he’d come because it had suggested it and after two years, he still attends occasionally, although he has a job now.
 Recently he told me that he had learned more poetry at the group than he’d ever done at school, and now he really enjoys it.

 For me, the group’s growth was a slow burn – two people attended on the second week, then three, then five, and now I run two weekly groups and have an average of 13 in each.
 Some group members come every week without fail, some come when they can or when they feel they want to.
 People come to Shared Reading for very different reasons – one of the groups I run is for people with memory loss and their carers, but the other is open to anyone who wants to enjoy a story, a poem and a cup of tea or coffee and a biscuit.
 The library staff have been wonderful and extremely supportive signposting new people to the group.